Pocket-Pooper/Agile-Documentation/project-proposal.md

 ## Project Description

 The Pocket Pooper is newest bathroom necessity.
-Make the most of your time on the toilet, while ensuring you don't spend a minute more than you need to dropping a deuce.
+Make the most of your time on the toilet, while ensuring you don't spend a minute more than you need.

 ## Problem statement